-Throughout history people make criteria to evaluate and find good schools.
-Whenever such classification and parameters appear today, I used to think, what skills should a good school impart to students and society?
+Through out history people made criteria to evaluate and find great schools.
+Whenever such classification and parameters appear today, I use to think, what skills a great school should impart students and society?
 Good infrastructure, well crafted yearly plans and programme schedules, systematic maintenance of records, advertisements given in reputed magazines, management brand, polished English speaking students etc - can these be the important criteria to decide and judge good schools in the 21st century?
 There are many schools in our villages which cater to the needs of our students and impart quality learning without these lavish, western-ape shows.
 Such schools never come to the picture because they do it as a divine duty in a selfless way.
 They impart learning in the mother tongue which the child can understand easily and make the child a critical thinker.
 For creative thinking, understanding the concept is more important than language in which the child thinks or learns.
 However, how many are ready to accept this basic principle of ‘real learning’?

-So, what are the skills good schools should inculcate among learners?
-The answer is here – skills that students need in the work place after their education.
-And I believe these would be the broad academic and workplace skills needed by our students in the time to come.
+So, what skills great schools inculcate among learners?
+The answer is here – skills that students need to live in a ‘global village’ after their education.
+And I believe these would be the broad academic and life skills needed by our students in the time to come.

 Basic Skills (Language Skill – Any one language)